-Leica D-LUX Typ 109 versus Sony RX100 III
+Leica D-LUX Typ 109 vs Sony RX100 III

-The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in September 2014 and May 2014.
+The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in September 2014 and May 2014.
 Both the D-LUX Typ 109 and the RX100 III are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (RX100 III) sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Leica D-LUX Typ 109 vs Sony RX100 III

 The side-by-side display below illustrates the physical size and weight of the Leica D-LUX Typ 109 and the Sony RX100 III.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The D-LUX Typ 109 can be obtained in two different colors (black, grey), while the RX100 III is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (24 percent) than the Leica D-LUX Typ 109.
 Moreover, the RX100 III is markedly lighter (28 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the RX100 III are weather-sealed.